We’ve covered streetcars in ads… why not in art?

 Originally conceived of as a gift to the city and a unique funding opportunity for our new charity, CityFund, the inspiration behind a public art streetcar came from a simple idea.
 Let’s use the retirement of a CLRV as a chance to make a major statement in support of public art.

-We are excited to introduce A Streetcar Named Toronto to the city and see how it unfolds .
+We are excited to introduce A Streetcar Named Toronto to the city at the end of September .
 If you love these streetcars as much as us and are sorry to see them go, please Get Involved.
 If your a citizen who cares deeply about our city and wants to do your part to make it a better place to live, work and visit, please Donate to this project.
 Thank you!

 Mark Fiorillo, Founder, Civic Ventures Canada & CityFund Foundation